yerkesobservatory/atlas/README.md

     cd seo

     # create a new Python virtual environment
-    pyvenv env
+    pyvenv .env

+    # OR, if pyvenv is not aliased
+    virtualenv .env

     # load virtual environment
-    source env/bin/activate
+    source .env/bin/activate

 Once this is successful, we can populate the virtual environment with the required packages:

     # load packages
     pip3 install -r requirements.txt

 Your terminal is now running a complete copy of the production environment; when you are done working on the project for the day, run `deactivate` to exit from the virtual environment.
-When you wish to start working again, all you need to run is `source env/bin/activate`.
+When you wish to start working again, all you need to run is `source .env/bin/activate`.

 *You're all set! - start developing!*